Peasants to Puddles

 |Date of entry therein|| || |

 Edwin's service records give so much information that can be found nowhere else.
 He volunteered at Brynmawr on 29th October 1914.
 Initially he joined the South Wales Borderers Regiment and was allocated to the regiment’s 3rd/1st Breconshire Battalion which was initially a training battalion.
 In 1916 the 3rd/1st moved to Milford Haven and became a reserve battalion.
 In July 1916 the battalion, including Edwin, was transferred to the 1st/2nd Battalion of the Monmouthshire Regiment at which point he was sent to France.
-The records show various periods spent in military hospital when he was sick although they don't say what was wrong with him.
+The records show various periods spent in military hospital when he was sick.
+Most of the time the records don't say what was wrong with him, but on at least one occasion he was suffering from scabies, a common condition in WW1.
+The treatment took about 4 days and involved multiple baths and various sulphur treatments, before being given clean clothes and bedding.
 His last leave was from 30th October to 9th November 1917 - the last time presumably his family saw him.
 The records go into great detail about his surviving family listing not only his mother, but his 4 surviving full blood brothers, 2 sisters and 2 half brothers, his grandfather Reece and his Uncle Albert Edward Rowberry - my great grandfather.

 Edwin was said to be 5 feet 2 inches tall, with good vision and fair physical development.
 They described his apparent age as 18 although in fact he was only 17 when he joined up.
 One of the most interesting pages is the one that details various minor offences for being absent without leave for which he was mainly confined to barracks.
 These all occurred in 1915, when he was still in the UK.
 The last one on 10th September 1915 was broken down into 3 offences - 1.
 Breaking out of camp and remaining absent until 11.10pm.
 2. Breaking back into camp.
 3. Creating a disturbance when he came back.
 For these heinous crimes he was subject to 168 hours of Field Punishment No.2 which meant he was placed in handcuffs and lost pay.
 I hope he had a good time while he was out.